interactiveinstitute/hallbar-skolmaltid/server/README.md

 Draco normally updates flow files in *server/docker/draco/conf* while running.
 If you're not working with the draco configuration, try not to commit these new/changed files.

+### Keyrock IDM
+The web GUI is so far available at http://localhost:3005/<br>
+For now there is an admin user - alice-the-admin@test.com / test

+See e.g. this [Securing Access](https://fiware-tutorials.readthedocs.io/en/latest/securing-access) tutorial for more info ...

 ### Current demo scenario
 * As before, build/start according _Starting_ above
 * As before, load data using _hallbar_skolmaltid_server_init_ postman collection, see above (collection may have been updated!)